wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-2!

+-   !begin-bullet!
--   Revert changes made in #4434 (apply transform to intercept in `geom_abline()`) as it introduced undesirable issues far worse than the bug it fixed (@thomasp85, #4514)
+    Revert changes made in #4434 (apply transform to intercept in `geom_abline()`) as it introduced undesirable issues far worse than the bug it fixed (@thomasp85, #4514)
+    !end-bullet!
+-   !begin-bullet!
--   Fixes an issue in `ggsave()` when producing emf/wmf files (@yutannihilation, #4521)
+    Fixes an issue in `ggsave()` when producing emf/wmf files (@yutannihilation, #4521)
+    !end-bullet!
+-   !begin-bullet!
--   Warn when grDevices specific arguments are passed to ragg devices (@thomasp85, #4524)
+    Warn when grDevices specific arguments are passed to ragg devices (@thomasp85, #4524)
+    !end-bullet!
+-   !begin-bullet!
--   Fix an issue where `coord_sf()` was reporting that it is non-linear even when data is provided in projected coordinates (@clauswilke,
+    Fix an issue where `coord_sf()` was reporting that it is non-linear even when data is provided in projected coordinates (@clauswilke,
     #4527)
+    !end-bullet!

 !end-bullets-2!